zofe/dataform/README.md

     ...

 ```
-for field "rules" you can reference to laravel validator included by deficient
+for field "rules" you can reference to laravel validation

 note that @ this time: